 Most students end up sticking with the same bank as their parents when it comes to opening a student account, but the terms and perks vary widely at different companies, and you could end up on a much better deal by shopping around and finding a student account that suits your unique needs.

 For example, the amount of overdraft you could get - and how much interest you have to pay on it - is different depending on which account you pick.
-Some popular high street banks offer up to £2,000 interest-free from the first year, but others have a caveat that students can only access £500 of this during the first academic term, which is when most expensive events and nights-out are held and you’ll find you need it most.
+Some popular high street banks offer up to £1,500 interest-free from the first year, but others have a caveat that students can only access £500 of this during the first academic term.
+This is when the most expensive events and nights out are held and you’ll find you need it most.

 This is where you need to do your research.
 Luckily, we’ve rounded up the best student bank accounts in the UK for you, listing everything from overdraft limits to cash incentives to cashback and free railcards.
 Try not to get swept up in offers and discounts, however, as it’s ultimately the overdraft capacity that will make the most difference to your finances at university.